vavrines/UBE.jl/README.md

-# UBE.jl
+# UKE.jl
-A toolbox for creating neural and universal Boltzmann equations
+A toolbox for creating neural and universal differential equations for kinetic theory